Skip to main content

 Find Strive to Thrive Lincoln on Social Media

-• Eligible organizations will have an active, local presence in the Lincoln/Lancaster County area and benefit local individuals.
+• Have an active, local presence in the Lincoln/Lancaster County area and benefit local individuals.

-• Eligible organizations will have been officially operating in Lincoln/Lancaster County for no less than two calendar years.
+• Officially operating in Lincoln/Lancaster County for no less than two calendar years.

-• Eligible organizations provide services directly, rather than reallocating grant funds to additional groups or organizations.
+• Provide services directly, rather than reallocating grant funds to additional groups or organizations.

-• Past recipients of Strive to Thrive Lincoln grants are welcome to apply again after a calendar year has elapsed since their last application (e.g., Fall winners may apply the next fall).
+• Past recipients of Strive to Thrive Lincoln grants may apply again after a calendar year has elapsed (e.g., spring winners may apply the next spring).

 Past Grant Recipients